openhab/openhab-docs/installation/macosx.md

 openhab>
 ```

-* Without closing the terminal, open your favorite web browser and type the following url : http://localhost:8080, you should see the openHab welcome screen.
+* Without closing the terminal, open your favorite web browser and type the following url : http://localhost:8080, you should see the openHAB welcome screen.

 ![](images/Accueil_Openhab_2.png)

 > **Which browser should I use?**
 >
-> Safari is supported by openHAB, but the fact is the browser used by the openHAB developer community - and by the owner of the ZWave plugin - is Google Chrome.
+> Safari is supported by openHAB but Google Chrome is recommended (due to the fact it's used by the openHAB developer community and by the owner of the ZWave plugin)
-> We recommend then Google Chrome, as openHAB 2 is in a beta phase.